chasereckling/recipe_book/README.md

 What is it?
 -----------

 Recipe Book is a program that allows users to add and keep track of recipes.
-The user can add ingredients to their recipes and add recipes to categories.
+Additionally the user can add ingredients and ratings to their recipes.

 Setup:
 ------